Broadband and working from home

 For more help with solving slow Wi-Fi and using signal amplifiers see our guide to Wi-Fi boosters.

 Powerline adapters are a clever bit of tech that turn your home’s electrical circuits into a network.
-Simply plug in one adapter next to the router, and add other adapters anywhere on the same circuit (which for many homes will be any other socket) to extend the network without having to install network cables.
+Simply plug in one adapter next to the router, and add other adapters anywhere on the same circuit (which for many homes will be any other power socket) to extend the network without having to install network cables.

 Home working broadband in rural areas